Can I still come to campus?

 - Find out more at SLC updates

-All Athletics & Recreation facilities (RAC, MAC and Kerr Hall), programs and services are now closed until further notice.
+The Athletics & Recreation facilities, programs and services at the RAC and Kerr Hall are closed until further notice.

-Prorated refunds will be issued for any program or rental cancellations related to this closure.
-Staff will reach out to participants/groups shortly.
-If you are a community or affiliate member, your membership will be automatically extended for the length of the closure (currently three weeks).
-Alternatively, should you wish to receive a prorated refund, please contact staff at email@example.com.
+Prorated refunds will be issued for any program or rental cancellations related to the closure.
+If you are a community or affiliate member, your membership will be automatically extended for the length of the closure.
+Alternatively, should you wish to receive a prorated refund, please contact staff at firstname.lastname@example.org.

 Ryerson Early Learning Centre, and EarlyON program are closed until further notice.